 A \$75M fund has been set up with part of the proceeds from the Enerco Gas Network sale.
-The Fund is invested and a portion of the interest earned will be reinvested to protect the Fund against inflation.
-The balance of the interest earned is applied as follows:
+This fund is a professionally managed fund with its own governance procedures.
+The fund is invested in a balanced portfolio of securities.
+A portion of the annual returns will be reinvested to protect the fund against inflation and the balance of the income is applied as follows: